python/buildmaster-config/README.md

     make git-update-requirements

+Review updated packages, pay attention to buildbot updates.
 Create a PR.
 Merge the PR.
 The new venv will be recreated automatically on the server.

 Upgrading buildbot sometimes requires to run the command: